 [EPISODE 14] – Wait, Did I Really Say “Gratitude?”

-Dear Workaholics, these are my personal messages to you.
-Something interesting happened and I wanted to share this unexpected experience with you.
-I was being interviewed on another podcast and the host of the podcast asked me something a pretty common question along the lines of what was the most useful tool you’ve used to prevent burnout?
-Out of nowhere, I blurted out gratitude.
-Seriously, I went in my head and said, “Wait, what?
-Did I just say that?”
-The interesting thing is the more I elaborated on it, the more it did make sense to me as to why gratitude was such an impactful tool that I’ve leveraged to help me recover from burnout.
-The host and even myself expected to talk about some productivity tool or hack that I’ve learned or adapted, but being a mindset coach, of course, I absolutely believe your mindset is the most powerful tool you could leverage.
+The interesting thing is that the more I elaborated on it, the more it did make sense to me as to why gratitude was such an impactful tool that I’ve leveraged to help me recover from burnout.
+The host (and even myself) expected to talk about some productivity tool or hack that I’ve learned or adapted.
+But being a mindset coach, of course, I absolutely believe your mindset is the most powerful tool you could leverage.
 It is at the core of why we do the things that we do.

 If you have gratitude, you start truly appreciating what you have in your life right now, at this moment, in the present.
 It’s not about dwelling on the past or getting caught up in the future.
 It’s about what you have right now at this very moment.
 Start noticing what other people talk about.
 Where in the past, present, or future are most of their conversations rooted in?
 How many of us are getting all caught up in the grind, the busyness of life that you don’t even notice what’s happening around you?
 Your life is happening right now, at this moment.
 You can change the outlook in your life by deciding to make another choice right now.
 Make a choice about what you want to think about at the next moment.
 Being grateful grounds you in the present in a very positive way.

-If you have gratitude, you feel so much better about yourself, about life, about everything going on around too.
+If you have gratitude, you feel so much better about yourself, about life, about everything going on around, too.
 Someone asked me once, “Are you always this happy or did you work on it?”
-When I first heard that question from her, I was surprised by that question, but at the same time I was also very grateful for it too because it’s shown my progress and how much I’ve grown and bettered myself through changing my mindset, through doing personal development.
+When I first heard that question from her, I was surprised by that question, but at the same time, I was also very grateful for it, too.
+It has shown me my progress and how much I’ve grown and bettered myself through changing my mindset by doing personal development.
 My positivity was so noticeable that she had to ask me that question.
-My answer was, “Mostly, but I really worked on it too.”
-It is one of the ways that has helped me snap out of burnout, step out of victim mode and snap out of whatever negative cycle I was in.
+My answer was “Mostly, but I really worked on it, too.”
+It is one of the ways that has helped me snap out of burnout, step out of victim mode, and snap out of whatever negative cycle I was in.
 It was gratitude.